BecomingPhill/eholoko-fluxon-model/wiki/docs/theory/density-states.md

 - Time: Millions to billions of years
 - Mass: Solar masses to galactic masses

+!!! note "Derived Scales"
+    These physical scales emerge from dimensionless simulations through the anchoring process described in the [Theory of Mind](../theory-of-mind.md).
+The scales are derived outputs, not inputs to the EFM.

 ### N2 (T/S) - Time over Space
 **Configuration**: Temporal aspects dominate spatial aspects